tjnull/cygor/README.md

 pipx install .
 ```

-## Deploying cygor using Docker
+## Deploying Cygor using Docker
 TO:DO

 # Running Cygor

-Use the top-level cygor command to access the available tools.
-Each subcommand has its own help screen (cygor <command> --help) that documents flags and actions.
+Use the top-level Cygor command to access the available tools.
+Each subcommand has its own help screen (Cygor <command> --help) that documents flags and actions.

 ```bash
 tjnull@kali:~$ cygor